aaron-grau/curic/sql/projects/polls_app/README.md

 where the user has answered at least one question, but not all of them.
 I think this merely uses a different `HAVING` clause, don't you?

-## Bonus: Playing with custom validations
+## Bonus: Playing With Custom Validations

 Improve `Response#does_not_respond_to_own_poll` to do one query by doing a join across answer choice, question and poll to get the poll